 Riley is running for Congress to deliver results for Upstate New York neighborhoods like the one where he grew up.
 He is offering a bold and optimistic vision for the region’s future because he is proud of its past: whenever the world has faced big challenges, Upstate New York has risen to meet them, and Josh knows we can do it again.

-Riley’s leading opponent is Marcus Molinaro, a former member of the New York State Assembly who is running as a Conservative.
+Riley’s opponent will be Marc Molinaro, a former member of the New York State Assembly who just lost the special election in this district to Democrat Pat Ryan.
+Guess Molinaro likes losing.
 In 2018, Molinaro ran against Andrew Cuomo and lost.

-Riley sees safe access to abortion a Constitutional right and has vowed to fight to maintain that access.
-In his campaign website, Riley says, “Women’s healthcare decisions are women’s healthcare decisions, not the government’s.”
+Riley sees safe access to abortion as a Constitutional right and has vowed to fight to maintain that access.
+Riley says, “Women’s healthcare decisions are women’s healthcare decisions, not the government’s.”